Do I look like my birth parents? Where could they be now? Why did they give me up for adoption?

 It might be difficult to find birth parents if you were adopted through a closed procedure.
 But if it was an open or semi-open adoption, there is a good chance you can find your parents.
-Don’t get disheartened if you are unable to find your birth parents – sometimes it could be due to records not being updated or a missing link that you may find later.
-So, try again through reliable sources, and you could succeed.
+Don’t get disheartened if you are unable to find your birth parents This experience can be taken as a journey of personal growth whether or not the birth parents are finally found.
+You may try again through reliable sources, and you could succeed.

 Do you have any tips for finding birth parents?
 You can comment below for our readers to know.